adam-hanna/securitiesOption.js/README.md

     <li><b>Nodes</b>: [OPTIONAL] the number of trinomial nodes to generate (i.e. the height of the tree; Default = 801 i.e. 800 steps)</li>
   </ul>
   <dt><h3>3. securitiesOption.BS(Spot, Sigma, Rf, Rd, Days)</h3>
   <dd>This method calculates the Black-Scholes value of the option.
-Please note that this method takes continuously compounded interes rates as inputs!
+Please note that this method takes continuously compounded interest rates as inputs!
   <dd><h6>Arguments</h6>
   <ul>
     <li><b>Spot</b>: spot price of the underlying</li>